shashank136/Secure-and-random-Password-Generator/README.md

 3) Generate password of your required length with and without special characters of your wish.
 4) works through browser extension.
 5) Provides password encryption using ACS algorithm.
+6) Using Google firestone NoSQL database.User need to have their own firebase account to run the project successfully.

 ### Using [ngclipboard](https://sachinchoolur.github.io/ngclipboard/) for adding the copy to clipboard feature.
 ### Using [Bulma](https://bulma.io/) for CSS.